pycom/pycom-micropython-sigfox/docs/library/network.LoRa.rst

 .. method:: lora.remove_channel(index)

      Removes the channel from the specified index.
-Channels 0 to 2 cannot be removed, they can only be replaced by other channels using the ``lora.add_channel`` method.
+On the 868MHz band the channels 0 to 2 cannot be removed, they can only be replaced by other channels using the ``lora.add_channel`` method.
+A way to remove all channels except for one is to add the same channel 3 times on indexes 0, 1 and 2.

+     On the 915MHz band there are not restrictions around this.

 .. method:: lora.mac()